Sports ticket prices are getting more expensive — and pricing out many fans

 Tickets have been affordable enough for Hinz to remain a season ticket holder for about two decades, even through seasons when the team was pretty bad.

 But Hinz was shocked when he got his renewal notice for next year.
-The Orioles, which was bought recently by an ownership group led by financier David Rubenstein, had introduced a major revamp to its season ticket offerings, leading to bigger — and more expensive — packages.
+The Orioles, which were bought recently by an ownership group led by financier David Rubenstein, had introduced a major revamp to their season ticket offerings, leading to bigger — and more expensive — packages.

 "I looked at it as a per-game price," Hinz says.
 "And the per game price was up 35% from the prior year."